-The Credit Reporting Privacy Code requires credit reporters to submit an assurance report to the Privacy Commissioner annually (see clause 9 and Schedule 6) confirming that they have complied with the law.
+The Credit Reporting Privacy Code (the Code) requires credit reporters to submit an assurance report to the Privacy Commissioner every year (see clause 9 and Schedule 6) confirming that they have complied with the law.

 The requirement for assurance reports is intended to promote and demonstrate accountability for handling sensitive personal information.
-The Privacy Commissioner has determined that the reports ought to be publicly released to give effect to that objective.
+The Privacy Commissioner has decided the reports should be publicly released to achieve that objective.

-The reports may be viewed below.
-Parts of some reports have been redacted where release of information may prejudice a commercial position or for reasons of systems security or individual privacy.
+The reports are below.
+Parts of some reports have been redacted where release of information might prejudice a commercial position, or for reasons of systems security, or individual privacy.

 2013 reports submitted by credit reporters